 Or ... take a look at a travel journal, from sometime in the past several years, that we've selected just for you:

-Your random journal was written by Paul, and it's ...
-Ballooning in France, June 1999!
+Your random journal was written by Alf, and it's ...
+Corkscrew Conference in France, September 1997!

 In the summer of 2003, Alf and Watcharee, along with Pom and Golf, went to Hong Kong to do some shopping for Screwless Tuskers apparel.